akveo/nebular/docs/articles/design-system/enable-customizable-theme.md

 # Enable Customizable Themes

 Nebular styles come as a css file by default.
-In order to be able to customize theme variables scss files should be enabled.
+In order to be able to customize theme variables, scss files should be enabled.

 <div class="note note-info section-end">
   <div class="note-title">Note</div>